Table Of Contents

 - Brighton and Sussex medical school have launched a free online work experience course with different modules to teach you about the role of a doctor and the NHS.
 Access the course for free here.

 - The Royal College of General Practitioners has made a free and interactive online video platform for exploring the role of GPs and the wider primary care team.
-Fill in this short survey to get an email with a link to the platform.
+To get access you need to fill in this short survey to get an email with a link to the platform.